By Dan Wright of Clark Nuber and Joe Wallin

 Despite the fact that warrants are at some fundamental level the same thing as an employe option does not mean that the tax consequences of a warrant track the tax consequences of an employee stock option.
 The tax consequences can and do track if the warrant is a compensatory warrant issued for services.
 But if the warrant was received in connection with an investment transaction, the consequences are different.

 The investment warrant is a warrant received in connection with an investment into a company.
 The most typical example of this type of warrant is the warrant received in connection with the purchase of a convertible note.
 This warrant entitles the holder to purchase additional securities of the issuer.
 The “warrant coverage” is typically a percent of the amount invested.
 For example, the warrant coverage might be 25%.
 Meaning, that for every dollar invested, an additional $0.25 is available for the investor to purchase, pursuant to the warrant.
 The warrant typically has a 2 or 5 year term.
 So, if you invested $100,000 in a convertible note round, you would be entitled to purchase an additional $25,000 in the round, at the round’s ultimate price, at any time during the term of the warrant.

 The taxation of an investment warrant is favorable.
-If you ultimately exercise the warrant when the underlying stock has appreciated, you do not have to pay tax on the spread on exercise.
+First off, a warrant issued in an investment transaction does not have to be priced at FMV, like a compensatory warrant.
+It can be issued for a penny a share, for example, even if the last 409A valuation of the company indicated that the FMV of the common was greater than a penny a share.
+And, if you ultimately exercise the warrant and there is a spread between the exercise price and the value of the shares you receive on exercise, you do not have to pay tax on the spread on exercise.
 The reason is that you purchased the warrant when you bought the underlying securities.
 It was a purchase transaction, not a compensatory transaction

 The Taxation of the Compensatory Warrant